AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-2.md

 >[!NOTE]
 >
 > Note you will need Eclipse or an IDE setup.
 In this chapter and in the following chapter the Eclipse IDE with AEM Developer tool plugin will be used. **Follow the instructions here [to set up an integrated development environment](https://helpx.adobe.com/experience-manager/kt/platform-repository/using/local-aem-dev-environment-article-setup.html#setup-integrated-env).**

-You can view Chapter 1 on [GitHub](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd/tree/chapter-1/project-setup) or you can download the solution package: TBD
+You can view the previous Chapter solution on [GitHub](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd) or you can download the **[solution package from the previous chapter](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd/releases)**

 ## Objective